 Co-Director, Hans C. Hönes, Lecturer in Art History.
 Hans is a historian of art historiography and theory; he has published books on authors such as Heinrich Wölfflin and Aby Warburg as well as on art history and migration (Migrating Histories of Art.
 Self-Translations of a Discipline, co-ed.
 (Berlin/Boston: de Gruyter, 2019).

 Professor Edward Welch, Carnegie Professor of French.
 Professor Welch’s research focuses on the cultural history of post-war France, as it lives through the twin dramas of modernisation and decolonisation.
 His work also engages the nature of the photographic image and its role as part of a visual economy of meaning.
 Prof. Welch is the founder of the GWW Centre and was its first Director, from 2014-2016.

 Mr. Neil Curtis, Head of Museums.
 Mr. Curtis’ research focuses on a critical study of museums and archaeology.
-This has included young children’s learning in museums, considerations of the social and cultural roles of museums today, including repatriation and the treatment of human remains, and studies of Scottish museum history
+This has included young children’s learning in museums, considerations of the social and cultural roles of museums today, including repatriation and the treatment of human remains, and studies of Scottish museum history.